ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-home/other-past-owners.md

 {{% fig "mills-home/1941-11-15-The-Ithaca-Journal-Ithaca-NY-p2" "800x500" "" "top" /%}}
 {{% fig "mills-home/1941-11-18-The-Ithaca-Journal-Ithaca-NY-p5" "500" /%}}

-The first three names of possible heirs listed in the [Mills' home deeds]({{% ref "other-past-owners" %}}) from the time of Emily's death are the children of J. Thomas Mills:
+The first three names of possible heirs listed in the [Mills' home deeds]({{% ref "other-past-owners" %}}) from the time of Emily's death are the children of J. Thomas Mills, Edward H. Mills' younger brother:
   - Alonzo W. Mills (Jul 1858 to 09 May 1942) Sometimes spelled as Alonso.
   - George E. Mills (Feb 1856 to 10 Apr 1944).
   - [Clarissa H. (Mills) Etsell](https://www.findagrave.com/memorial/74907705/clarissa-h.-etsell) (Jun 1852 to Jan 1946).
 (Her name is misspelled as "Etsall" on the deeds, and elsewhere has been spelled "Edsall".)